 If the answer is “Yes” or “Yes, in part”, please specify the manner in which your country has jurisdiction to prosecute the offences covered by the Convention as per article 15, paragraph 1 (b).

+[agreed]

 Does your country’s legal framework allow for the following extraterritorial jurisdictional bases?

-(a) Jurisdiction to prosecute the offences established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Party when committed outside its territory by its nationals (or stateless persons who have habitual residence in the country) (art.
+(a) Jurisdiction to prosecute the offences [established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Party] when committed outside its territory by its nationals (or stateless persons who have habitual residence in the country) (art.
 15, para.
 2 (b))?

 Yes No

-(b) Jurisdiction to prosecute the offences established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Party when committed outside its territory against its nationals (art.
+(b) Jurisdiction to prosecute the offences [established in accordance with articles 5, 6, 8 and 23 of the Convention and the Protocols to which your country is a Party] when committed outside its territory against its nationals (art.
 15, para.
 2 (a))?

 Yes No